google/truth/usage.md

   </tr>
 </table>

-*Note:* These different styles can let a developer build more supple tests, though the Truth team recommends mostly using assert_() in unit tests, and very careful consideration of assume() and Expect.
-These can make one's tests quite expressive and clear, but assume() can cause tests to not be run (unexpectedly), and Expect can encourage the developer to test propositions about way too many things, causing big heavy tests, rather than lots of small, clear tests.
+*Note:* These different styles can let a developer build more flexible tests, though the Truth team recommends mostly using assertThat() in unit tests, and very careful consideration of assume() and Expect.
+These can make one's tests quite expressive and clear, but assume() can cause tests to not be run (unexpectedly), and Expect can encourage the developer to check way too many things, causing big heavy tests, rather than lots of small, clear tests.

 ### Extensibility